 The Commission on Ecosystem Management (CEM) is one of IUCN’s six scientific Commissions.
-CEM is a network of volunteer experts, numbering approximately 800, from around the world working on ecosystem management related issues, for example climate change adaptation, disaster risk reduction, Red List of Ecosystems, fisheries and ecosystem restoration and services.
+CEM is a network of volunteer experts, numbering 1,000, from around the world working on ecosystem management related issues, for example climate change adaptation, disaster risk reduction, Red List of Ecosystems, fisheries and ecosystem restoration and services.
 The Commission works closely with other IUCN Commissions, regional offices and global thematic programmes.
 The Global Ecosystem Management Programme (EMP) is the focal programme for CEM, which provides secretariat and technical support.
 EMP is now located at the IUCN Regional Office in Nairobi, Kenya, though CEM membership and communications support remains at IUCN Headquarters in Gland, Switzerland.

 The Commission on Ecosystem Management - CEM

 13 Oct 2015 | News story